 Stop astride definition; A car is required to stop astride a line (should the line not be visible due to road or weather condition an imaginary line in deemed to be in line with the STOP board).
-The line must be between the vehicles front and rear axles with all the area of the tyre in contact with the ground to be seen to have crossed the line.
+The line must be between the vehicle's front and rear axles. with all the area of the tyre in contact with the ground to be seen to have crossed the line.
 If any area of tyre in contact with the ground is not astride the line, then the marshal will note this on their checksheet as a stop astride penalty.

 A wrong test will be given for passing the wrong side of a course marker, missing or making no attempt to stop at a stop astride line or within a "STOP/GO" box or otherwise taking the wrong route.
 If a crew corrects their mistakes (i.e. unwinds) and ultimately completes the test correctly it will not be considered to be a wrong test.
-Codeboards on tests will be placed at 90°to directly behind the red stamp board as shown in figure 18.2.1 and should be recorded on the timecard before the test finish.
+Codeboards on tests may be located on either side of the test route as identified in the test diagram and will be placed directly behind the red stamp board as shown in figure 18.2.1 and should be recorded on the timecard before the test finish.
 These may be proceeded by a yellow stamp board.